ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-13-python-library-hijacking-eng.md

 Before starting, I want to make some explanations.

-While I was researching about manipulation of libraries, I saw that people are saying that this method is looks like "DLL Hijacking".
+While I was researching about manipulation of libraries, I saw that people were saying that this method is looked like "DLL Hijacking".

-At First, we need to know differences between module and library structures.
+At First, we need to know the differences between module and library structures.

 ## Module Hijacking